abozanona/me.abozanona/source/_posts/pacman-contribution-graph.md

 - **Smarter movement algorithms**: Currently, the sprites use basic algorithms.
 I want them to behave more like the real Pac-Man game.
 - **Better sprite design**: Pac-Man’s mouth animation, ghost shapes, and collision effects could all use some love.
 - **Fixing SVG issues**: The exported SVG occasionally has glitches with sprite movement and design that need smoothing out.
-And Pac-Man never goes out of power-up mode.
+And Pac-Man never goes out of power-up mode; this results in a huge svg file size.

 I’m also planning to add some exciting new features, like the ability to integrate the game directly into your GitHub profile — similar to how the snk game works.